 As for compounds 6h-i, which both had two additional rings in the structure, liquid crystalline properties were observed, though the transition temperatures were high and the material decomposed before the transition into an isotropic liquid.
 The enthalpies and entropies for the transition temperatures that occurred beneath the decomposition temperature are given in Table 6.
 Compound 6h has a nematic appearing at 176.8 °C, but heating to above 250 °C resulted in decomposition.
-For compound 6i, the transition into a smectic phase was found to be at a slightly lower temperature with the transition occurring at 168.8 °C. Compound 6i also exhibited a nematic phase at 187.7 °C, but as found with 6h, it started to decompose when heated above 250 °C. The smectic phase was determined as being SmA by the texture shown in Figure 8 for 6i at 178 °C. Due to the decomposition of the sample, SAXS studies on 6i were not performed.
+For compound 6i, the transition into a smectic phase was found to be at a slightly lower temperature with the transition occurring at 168.8 °C. Compound 6i also exhibited a nematic phase at 187.7 °C, but as found with 6h, it started to decompose when heated above 250 °C. The smectic phase was determined as being SmA by the texture shown in Figure 8 for 6i at 178 °C. Due to the decomposition of the sample, SAXS/WAXS studies on 6i were not performed.

 Table 6: The enthalpies (kJ mol-1) and dimensionless entropies associated with transition for compounds 6h and 6i.